 Traveling With A Data Plan

 The pros and cons are pretty clear.
 You’ll be able to scroll and Google no matter where you are, which is a huge perk.
-I’m a bit fan of traveling with data because I can always access Google Maps or look up when that one museum closes.
+I’m a big fan of traveling with data because I can always access Google Maps to see where I'm at in an unfamiliar city or look up when that one museum closes.
 It was also really nice to be able to iMessage or FaceTime anyone at home without relying on a non-existent or spotty WiFi connection.
-For longterm adventures (like a semester abroad) it makes for a more seamless adjustment to life abroad when you have data at home then data abroad.
-However, it’s not free, but the cost doesn’t have to be totally unaffordable.
-If you’re wanting to travel with your phone and don’t want to just rely on WiFi, you have a couple of options.

 Get A Local SIM